psq/declar/README.md

 # A simple minizer for Clarity

-__Declar__, somehting to make your Clarity contract less clear, but smaller, so it will cost less.
+__Declar__, somehting to make your Clarity contracts less clear, but smaller, so it will cost less to deploy.
-Consider not using to make your deployed contract less nebulous, or publish the non minimized version.
+Consider not using to make your deployed contracts less nebulous, or publish the non minimized version.
 Many people will forever thank you!

 ### Rules